 | Torus | 1 curved | 0 | 0 |

-Geometric Shapes Names with Definitions
+Geometric Shapes Names and Definitions

 Geometric shapes are figures that show the form or outline of objects.
 They are made of lines, curves, and points.